bpcreech/blog/content/post/mini-racer-v0.11.1.md

 of
 [`Atomics.waitAsync`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Atomics/waitAsync).
-I stole this insight from the PyMiniRacer unit tests and spun it into a glorified `settTimeout` / `clearTimeout` wrapper in what felt like one of those silly improbable interview questions ("Please build thing A using only half-broken tools B and C!").
+I stole this insight from the PyMiniRacer unit tests and spun it into a glorified `setTimeout` / `clearTimeout` wrapper in what felt like one of those silly improbable interview questions ("Please build thing A using only half-broken tools B and C!").